IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step03.md

 ls
 ```

-From the present current working directory, we would like to see what is inside a sub-directory called `bank`.
+From the present current working directory, we would like to see what is inside the sub-directory called `bank`.
 To represent the current working directory, we need the symbol `.` (dot).
 The relative path to the `bank` sub-directory is `./bank`.